dylanviyar/Google-Analytics-Case-Study/Bellabeat Case Study.md

 ### 1.4 The Business Task

-<center>*Analyze FitBit Fitness Tracker Data on user's daily habits to identify trends in usage and how those trends can impact Bellabeat's marketing strategy.*
+*Analyze FitBit Fitness Tracker Data on user's daily habits to identify trends in usage and how those trends can impact Bellabeat's marketing strategy.*

 ---